FeatureCloud/documentation/pages/demo.md

 The results obtained for a single participant using data split 1 can be found in the folder `data/results/1`.

+The computation should complete in less than 15 minutes on a usual personal computer and can be faster, depending on the internet connection.

 ### Having issues using FeatureCloud?

 If you encounter a problem, don't hesitate to raise an issue in this repository.